Renban Sudoku by Philip Newman

 PDF

-Author/Opus: This is the 3rd puzzle from guest contributor Philip Newman.
+Author/Opus: This is the 40th puzzle from Philip Newman, part of the Genuinely Approachable Sudoku (GAS) team.

 PDF

-Author/Opus: This is the 2nd puzzle from guest contributor Philip Newman.
+Author/Opus: This is the 39th puzzle from Philip Newman, part of the Genuinely Approachable Sudoku (GAS) team.